 “So many girls that I talk to who are tall hate being tall.
 I wanted to celebrate my height,” she said.

-Bergsma’s many successes on the pageant circuit have certainly set a precedent for other tall, athletic girls who may not be convinced that their height is beautiful.
+Bergsma’s success on the pageant circuit has certainly set a precedent for other tall, athletic girls who may not be convinced that their height is beautiful.
 In fact, Bergsma won the title of Miss Photogenic in the Miss USA competition, the final icing on the cake for her, and her favorite moment out of all her pageant experiences.